JAWorsfold/CV/README.md

 ## Experience

-### Full-stack Software Engineer | Aviva Zero | London
+### Full Stack Software Engineer | Aviva Zero | London
 #### 01/2024 - present

+##### Leveraging cutting-edge technology to tackle climate change with insurance products that offer carbon offsetting initiatives
+- **Optimizing Backend Performance in Go**: I leverage my expertise in writing fast and performant backend code in Go, utilizing language features to achieve optimal outcomes.
+- **Crafting User Interfaces with Chakra UI and Storybook**: I translate Figma designs into well-tested, well-designed, accessible front-end code using Chakra UI and Storybook.
+- **Building Serverless Infrastructure with CDK**: I design and implement event-driven serverless infrastructure code using CDK.
+I have recent experience with Step Functions and Kinesis Firehose for efficient orchestration of user journeys and data processing.
+- **Continuous Improvement Champion**: I actively implement improvements to enhance code quality.
+Recent examples include making requests idempotent and implementing automated alerting and observability improvements to streamline DevSecOps processes.
+- **Promoting Developer Best Practices**: I foster a culture of transparency and collaboration by advocating for developer best practices.
+This includes creating improved documentation, providing constructive feedback through squad health checks, and participating in post-incident reviews.

 ___
 ### Lead Software Engineer (Tech Lead) | Flock Cover | London
 #### 02/2023 - 01/2024

+#### Making the world quantifiably safer by reinventing insurance from the ground up
-- **Developing the Next-Generation Insurance Platform**: I am responsible for working across the full stack to design, build, and deploy new features using cutting-edge serverless technologies in AWS.
+- **Developing the Next-Generation Insurance Platform**: I was responsible for working across the full stack to design, build, and deploy new features using cutting-edge serverless technologies in AWS.
 This includes developing with tools like NodeJS, TypeScript, Postgres, and Scala.
-- **Quality Assurance and Code Review**: I ensure the delivery of high-quality, well-tested features into our production system on a regular basis.
-I also review the code of my fellow developers via Pull Requests on GitHub to maintain our high standards.
+- **Quality Assurance and Code Review**: I ensured the delivery of high-quality, well-tested features into our production system on a regular basis.
+I also reviewed the code of my fellow developers via Pull Requests on GitHub to maintain our high standards.
-- **Mentorship and Pair Programming**: I work directly with other developers through pair programming and provide mentorship to less experienced team members, fostering a culture of knowledge sharing and continuous improvement within our team.
+- **Mentorship and Pair Programming**: I worked directly with other developers through pair programming and provide mentorship to less experienced team members, fostering a culture of knowledge sharing and continuous improvement within our team.
-- **Participation in Agile Practices**: I actively participate in Agile ceremonies such as planning sessions, retrospectives, stand-ups, etc. I collaborate with the Product and Tech team to design and estimate new features, and I help maintain and improve our infrastructure and pipelines.
+- **Participation in Agile Practices**: I actively participated in Agile ceremonies such as planning sessions, retrospectives, stand-ups, etc. I collaborated with the Product and Tech team to design and estimate new features, and I helped maintain and improve our infrastructure and pipelines.
-- **Research and Continuous Learning**: I proactively research new technologies to help us maintain a competitive edge.
-I am committed to learning new tech stacks when required, and I focus on developing a deep understanding of AWS serverless technologies to effectively deploy and monitor our platform.
+- **Research and Continuous Learning**: I proactively researched new technologies to help us maintain a competitive edge.
+I was committed to learning new tech stacks when required, and I focus on developing a deep understanding of AWS serverless technologies to effectively deploy and monitor our platform.

 ___
-### Senior Consultant Full-Stack Engineer  |  Infinity Works part of Accenture  |  London
+### Senior Consultant Full Stack Engineer  |  Infinity Works part of Accenture  |  London
 #### 10/2021 - 02/2023

 ##### Convex Insurance: Digital Underwriting - Utilising the latest technologies to offer new growth opportunities in the specialty market